pippim/pippim.github.io/programs/mserve.md

 # VU Meters

 The VU Meters show in **mserve** need to be configured using `pavucontrol` (*Pulse Audio Volume Control*).
-The screen shot below illustrates how Ubuntu 16.04 displays sound output devices.
+Before we dive into **pavucontrol** though, the screenshot below shows how Ubuntu 16.04 displays sound output devices.
+This is for comparison purposes and to show you a screen you may already be familiar with.

 {% include image.html src="/assets/img/mserve/Ubuntu 16.04 Sound Settings Panel.png"
    alt="Ubuntu 16.04 Sound Settings Panel.png"